Code-Institute-Submissions/ci_ms1_portfolio/README.md

 * the attribute "type="text" was removed from the textarea of the contact.html.

 As validator warns...
-* about a misuse of "aria-label" if used to label non focusable Font-Awesomne icons and the icons just help with visual orientation by representing the corresponding heading, the labels were removed.
+* about a misuse of "aria-label" if used to label non focusable Font-Awesomne icons, and the icons just help with visual orientation by representing the corresponding heading, the labels were removed.

 * about a missing heading in disclaimer, a heading was added to the section.